thatrobotdev/surfingonthe.net/_posts/2018-06-23-Top-Free-Things-for-Students-in-Tech.md

-# Top Free Things for Students in Tech

 ## Get free, or discounted items for being a student!

 You might not know, but there are a ton of free resources for students that many people have available to them.
 In this article, I am going to round up some of the best deals for students.
 If I miss anything, please let me know!